lyrahgames/pxart/docs/web/docs/getting_started/setup_cmake.md

 target_link_libraries(main PRIVATE pxart::pxart)
 ```

----

-**2. CMake Package Export from Build Configuration for CMake Projects**
+## 2. CMake Package Export from Build Configuration for CMake Projects

 Download the repository and create a configuration.
 ```